Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Arc 2 - The City of Change.md

 ![[A2SQ3 - Shopping in the Bazaar]] happens first as a break

+# Session 13

+Party runs into the Hunter tribe again, where Diviner and Bleeder are present This will just be a light interaction scene, though maybe there will be so
 - The concept investigation mission will be issued and will have to do with visiting the library
 	- [[Great Library]]
 - then after this, perhaps make the party investigate the information available for the Concepts, and let them discover that apparently someone is actively censoring information (the engineering collecgive)